Go to Page Section:

 Seasonal Employees

-The Department of Fish and Wildlife also sometimes hire seasonal employees to work with their permanent staff.
+The Department of Fish and Wildlife also sometimes hires seasonal employees to work with its permanent staff.

 This offers a great way to get experience and learn more about the DFG.